-[22] The employer's representative took the position that the correct interpretation of the provisions at issue leads to the following conclusions:
+[21] The employer's representative took the position that the correct interpretation of the provisions at issue leads to the following conclusions:

-- The parties to the collective agreements recognize the importance of vacation leave. - Employees earn vacation leave credits based on the criteria specified in their respective agreements. - It is the employer's residual right, subject to the applicable collective agreement, to schedule and grant vacation leave to employees.
+- The parties to the collective agreements recognize the importance of vacation leave. - Employees earn vacation leave credits based on the criteria specified in their respective agreements.

+- It is the employer's residual right, subject to the applicable collective agreement, to schedule and grant vacation leave to employees.
 Subject to operational requirements, the employer, in the exercise of this residual right, is entitled to take into consideration factors including employee requests. - Employees are expected to take their vacation leave during the vacation year in which it is earned. - Where vacation leave earned during a vacation year has not been used, the parties agree that an employee may be allowed to carry over the unused credits up to a maximum.
 Leave credits in excess of the maximum must be cashed out.

-[23] In a written submission dated May 27, 2009, the employer's representative provided the following:
+[22] In a written submission dated May 27, 2009, the employer's representative provided the following:

-The grievances of R. Nieradka and R. Walker are filed under the TC collective agreement and the relevant provisions to be interpreted are the following:
+The grievances of J. Clouthier, G. Johnston, and B. D. Mann are filed under the SV collective agreement that expired on August 4, 2007.
+The relevant provisions are the following:

-38.01 The vacation year shall be from April 1st to March 31st of the following calendar year, inclusive.
+35.01 The vacation year shall be from April 1st to March 31st, inclusive, of the following calendar year.